 5. Start and submit things early, and back up your files

 Sure, procrastinating is known to kindle creative output...but leaving your assignments to the last minute for sudden epiphanies isn’t always a smart move.
 Whenever you get an assignment, start it right away, even if that just means something small like creating an outline or diving into some research.

 Plus, madly finishing up your work and submitting at the last minute is super draining and stressful.
 Always give yourself a solid buffer time to submit your assignment/exam; this will save you from madly contacting your instructors with “HElp!
 I handed it in 2.2 seconds after the deadline, is that ok???”

 And of course, make sure you’re always backing up your work—like sticking with Google docs—in case your laptop/Internet decides to go on a crash vacay.

 6. Study strategically

 Studying in a university learning environment means adapting and testing out new strategies to more efficiently navigate and retain materials.
-And this means avoiding leaving studying to the last minute, or highlighting every page of the textbook (among other common study mistakes).
+And this means avoiding studying at the last minute, in a distracting location, or highlighting every page of the textbook (among other common study mistakes).

 If you’d like, try forming a study group you can count on and teaching one another course materials—a strategy that’s helped improve our grades much more than simply studying alone and doing practice exams!